-Do Amish eat at McDonald’s?
+Do Amish people eat fast food?

 The bulk of the Amish diet still consists of home-prepared meals.

 But with occupational changes, Amish diets have changed somewhat.
+For example:

-Amish construction workers or market stand owners are often on the road.
+• Amish construction workers or market stand owners are often on the road.
 This can mean eating foods prepared at food stands or at fast food establishments.

 Higher incomes (due to non-farming jobs) also means Amish have the financial means to eat outside the home more often.